 “I shook up the world!”
 Famous words uttered by “The Greatest” that not only came to define Muhammad Ali himself, but also the victory of the underdog.
-No one gave Ali, then Cassius Clay, a chance to beat Sonny Liston, the monstrous and intimidating heavyweight champion of the world, the man who had twice demolished Floyd Patterson in less than a single round.
+Back in 1964 no one gave Ali, then Cassius Clay, a chance to beat Sonny Liston, the monstrous and intimidating heavyweight champion of the world, the man who had twice demolished Floyd Patterson in less than a single round.
 But beat him Clay did, proving once again that the odds don’t predict the outcome.

-I have always admired the plight of the underdog, those fighters who are counted out and written off before their opportunity to compete has even arrived.
+I have always admired the plight of the underdog, the fighters who are counted out before their opportunity to compete has even arrived.
 Perhaps the primary reason is their mindset of absolute faith and determination.
-Despite the fact few give them any chance to prevail, they believe in themselves with complete conviction.
-Having that amount of self-belief is inspiring and deserves admiration because, as most of us know only too well, it’s easy to be consumed by self-doubt.
-We all have doubts about our abilities at one point or another, so to see others overcome and overpower them and go on to triumph on the grand stage of a championship boxing match, that is truly inspiring.
-That’s why underdogs deserve our respect.
-They show us that, no matter the odds or the prophecies of the naysayers, victory is always possible.
+Despite the fact few give them any chance, they believe in themselves with complete conviction.
+Having that kind of self-belief is inspiring and merits admiration because for most of us, it’s easy to be consumed by self-doubt.
+To see someone overcome and overpower their doubts and go on to triumph on the grand stage of a championship boxing match, that is truly inspiring.
+Underdogs show us that, no matter the odds or the prophecies of the naysayers, victory is always possible.

 Another reason why I love the underdog is because I identify as one.
 Now I will be the first to admit, my upbringing is not synonymous with hardship or poverty.
-I am lucky enough to have been raised in a middle-class home, where my siblings and I were provided with all we needed.
-But, like everyone, I’ve had my struggles and I got through them with hard work and persistence, and I will continue to work, no matter the obstacles, to build a successful career and life for myself.
-Many of you may view yourselves the same way, that you possess the characteristics of the underdog, because you have had to go through your own trials and tribulations.
-It wasn’t easy to rebound from your own personal setbacks and battles, but you kept fighting and working and eventually found some breathing room.
-Facing what seemed at the time like insurmountable odds, you found a way to persevere and overcome.
+I am lucky to have been raised in a middle-class home, where my siblings and I were provided with all we needed.
+But I’ve had my struggles and I got through them with hard work and persistence.
+Many of us view ourselves the same way, as an underdog, because of our own setbacks and difficulties.
+It isn’t easy to rebound from defeat, no matter what kind, but by facing what seemed like insurmountable odds, one can find a way to persevere and overcome.

-So when it comes to boxing, one particular fighter whose career embodies that of the underdog and who has special significance to me is Evander Holyfield.
+And when it comes to boxing, one fighter who, for me, embodies the underdog is Evander Holyfield.
 I want to pay tribute to the man they call “The Real Deal” because he recently received his call to the International Boxing Hall of Fame as a member of the 2017 class.
 Holyfield’s career was often a battle against the odds, even from the beginning when he started out as a cruiserweight.
 He was a definite underdog when, in only his 12th pro fight, he challenged experienced veteran and respected champion Dwight Muhammad Qawi, who dwarfed him in regards to pro ring experience.
 Although Holyfield was younger and fresher, many thought Qawi was too big a challenge for Evander at that stage of his career.

 In an incredibly grueling 15 round slugfest, one later hailed as the cruiserweight “Fight of the Decade” by Ring magazine, Holyfield and Qawi went to war.
 Proving the veracity of his nickname, “The Camden Buzzsaw” applied unrelenting pressure on his young challenger, imposing his style of vicious trench warfare.
 Holyfield had some success keeping the distance and boxing at range, but he was forced to trade in close quarters more often than he desired.
 But “The Real Deal” gave as good as he got on the inside and used his quicker hands to outwork and outland the champion.
 The battle took a huge toll on both men, with Holyfield losing 15 pounds of water weight during the fight and even urinating blood after it was all over.
 But it was somehow only fitting that Evander would have to emerge from such a brutal war to become champion and in the process demonstrate to himself and the world his astonishing heart, will and determination.